Maintaining Productivity and Member Engagement During the Coronavirus PandemicKeep your member engaged and productive during the Coronavirus pandemic

 It’s the perfect time to take a good look at things that matter to your organization.
 Many nonprofits and associations have various digital properties and software tools that help them run their day-to-day operations and their online services.
 However, these properties can become tangled and siloed, causing your team to work twice as hard as they need to and creating management complications for sites and permissions in multiple locations.

 To combat this, it’s critical that nonprofits and organizations invest in the right tools and technology that can mediate these digital complications through seamless integrations and better processes.

 Bring in the Right Tools and Technology

 Applications and User Experience

 The first step is to ensure that the right technology systems are fully operational.
 Ensuring that internal and external end users can access any top tier software needed to do their jobs and engage with your business logic is critical to business productivity.
 You want to be driving user and community experiences that are cohesive, mobile, and modern with seamless connectivity from one business property to another.
-As well as allowing staff and administrators the ability to manage records, workflows, websites, permissions, content, and databases from one central location, removing the need to bounce between systems to complete simple tasks.
+As well as allowing staff and administrators the ability to manage records, workflows, websites, permissions, custom content, and databases from one central location, removing the need to bounce between systems to complete simple tasks.
 You can create an omnichannel solution with:

 - Single-Sign On